velith/firestore-action/README.md

-# cmp-fixa-firebase-action
+# Firestore Action
-Github action for Firebase emulator
+Github action for a Firestore emulator.
+Can be used to run tests that requires a Firestore, see example.

 ## Inputs